MossyJossy/Phase-1-Project/README.md

 ## Overview

 Now that Covid-19 has slowed, filming has become easier again and cinemas are opening once more.
-The movie making industry is in the midst of recovering from one of the biggest slumps it has gone through, and Microsoft wants to use this opportunity to start their own production studio and ride the wave of resurgence.
+The movie making industry is in the midst of recovering from one of the biggest financial slumps, and Microsoft wants to use this opportunity to start their own production studio and ride the wave of resurgence.
 But with so many well-known studios already out there with industry knowledge that Microsoft simply does not yet have, it can be daunting for a new studio to know where to begin.
-To tackle this business problem and to see what is considered a successful film, this project delves into the various different genres of movies to find the trends of how they rank in revenue and ratings, and what is the best time for a movie to be released to cinemas.
-Using movie data sourced from one of the most prevalent rating sites, [IMDb](https://www.imdb.com/) collated with financial data from [Box Office Mojo](https://www.boxofficemojo.com/), the data analysis finds that the genres Animation, Adventure and Sci-Fi to be the most profitable type of movie with equally good reviews.
-The data also showcases the months of the year where the most profits can be seen for movie release dates.
-Our recommendations therefore suggest that Microsoft’s new produce an Animated film with the genres of Adventure and Sci-Fi, and release to cinemas with the month of *insert months* for their first production to ensure the best start to the business.
+To tackle this business problem and to see what is considered a successful film, this project delves into the various different genres of movies to find the trends of how they rank in revenue and ratings, and what is the best time of the year for a movie to be released to cinemas.
+Using movie data sourced from one of the most prevalent rating sites, [IMDb](https://www.imdb.com/) collated with financial data from [The Numbers](https://www.boxofficemojo.com/), the data analysis finds that the genres Animation, Adventure and Sci-Fi to be the most profitable type of movie with equally good reviews.
+The data also showcases that a cinmea release in the month of June to be the most successful.
+Our recommendations therefore suggest that Microsoft’s new studio for their first production create an Animated film with the genres of Adventure and Sci-Fi, release to cinemas with the month of June, and avoid the genres of News, War and Western to ensure the best start to the business.

 ## Business Problem